56kcloud/2022-Datathon-SAA-Challenge/docs/Aws-Account.md

      to all the services.

 For this challenge, you don't need to create any tags.
-After double checking that all the information is correct, you can then proceed to create the user and distributed the credentials to your teammate.
+After double checking that all the information is correct, you can then proceed to create the users.

+After the successful creation, you get redirected to the last page of the wizard.
+On this page, you can download the csv file with the credentials.
+Distribute this file to your teammates.

 ## Redeem Credits
 For the challenge, AWS sponsored credits for each of the teams.
 You receive the code from the SAA team onsite.

 **NOTE:** This task needs to be executed as the root user of the AWS Account.